Divorce Education and Mediation Program

 NOTICE ABOUT PARENTING CLASSES DURING COVID-19 PANDEMIC

-Requirements for Mediation
+Requirements for Divorce Involving Children

 - Both parents must attend a four hour seminar on the impact of divorce on Children.

 LIST OF APPROVED PARENT EDUCATION CLASSES (PDF Format)

 - Must file parenting plans with the original complaint or petition and, if disputed, the answer.

 - Must attempt to mediate all disputes over the parenting plan before coming to court.

 The requirements of the legislation will apply to all cases involving the custody or support of minor children except Title IV-D cases.

 Mediation is not required prior to court in cases where it is found that a parent has engaged in physical or sexual abuse or a pattern of emotional abuse of a child or a person living with the child.